David Aubry: Career

 He competed in the open water Team event at the 2018 European Aquatics Championships, winning the bronze medal.

-He competed at his first World Championships in 2019 in Gwangju, South Korea.
-He won bronze in the men's 800 m freestyle.
+He competed at his first World Championships in 2019 in Gwangju, South Korea, where he won bronze in the men's 800 m freestyle.

-Following his success in 2019, he suffered from a shoulder injury which caused him to experience depression and a lack of motivation.
+Following his success in 2019, he suffered a shoulder injury which caused him to experience depression and a lack of motivation.

 He competed in the 400 and 800 metres at the 2020 Summer Olympics but failed to progress beyond the heats in either distance.
 He also qualified to represent France in open water swimming at the 2020 Summer Olympics but was one of two swimmers not to finish.

 He competed at the 2023 World Championships in Fukuoka, Japan.
 He made the final of the 1500 metres freestyle.
 He was second in the 800 and 1500 metres freestyle at 2023 European Short Course Championships.

 He won a second World Championship medal at the 2024 Doha edition.
-He was third in the 1500 metres freestyle by Daniel Wiffen and Florian Wellbrock.
+He finished third in the 1500 metres freestyle behind Daniel Wiffen and Florian Wellbrock.